This delicious cranberry coffee cake is light and moist, studded with cranberries and topped with an almond streusel topping.

 Perfect for any time of day, this light and moist cake is full of cranberries and topped with a delicious almond streusel topping.
 Enjoy this cranberry cake with morning coffee, with afternoon tea or as a dessert with a dollop of whipped cream.

 Cranberries: You can use fresh or frozen cranberries.
-If frozen, thaw first and pat dry before adding to batter.
+If frozen, use from frozen, but expect the cake to take a bit of extra baking time.

 Almond Extract: I am not a fan of the taste of almond extract in baking, so I always opt for pure vanilla ahead.
 You can use either, as you like.